coreinfrastructure/best-practices-badge/doc/implementation.md

 The web application is itself OSS, and we intend for the web application to meet its own criteria.
-We have implemented it with Ruby on Rails; Rails is good for very simple web applications like this one.
+We have implemented it with Ruby on Rails; Rails is good for simple web applications like this one.
 We are currently using Rails version 4.
 The production system stores the data in Postgres.